-A summary of disposition of subjects will include the number and percentage of subjects for the following categories: subjects enrolled (signed the Informed Consent Form), subjects who failed screening with reasons for screen failure, subjects randomized, subjects in the ITT Population, subjects in the Per Protocol Population, subjects in the Safety Population, subjects completing the 72-hour postoperative observation period, subjects completing Day 28, subjects completing the Safety Follow-up on Day 42, and subjects not completing the Safety Follow-up on Day 42 by reason for withdrawal.
+A summary of disposition of subjects will include the number and percentage of subjects for the following categories: subjects enrolled (signed the Informed Consent Form), subjects who failed screening with reasons for screen failure, subjects randomized, subjects in the ITT Population, subjects in the Per Protocol Population, subjects in the Safety Population, subjects completing the 72-hour postoperative observation period, subjects completing study (Day 28), subjects withdrawn from study with the primary reason for withdrawal.
 Only 1 reason for study withdrawal will be recorded for each subject.